-Newmar Corporation, Warranty Department, P.O.
+Newmar Corporation, Warranty Department P.O.
 Box 30, Nappanee, IN 46550-0030.

-Warranty Service
+Warranty Service Deadline

 Warranty service required needs to be completed during the term of the warranty.
-Service work performed after the expiration of the Newmar three (3) year warranty WILL NO T be covered by the warranty.
+Service work scheduled or performed after the expiration of the Newmar warranty WILL NOT be covered.